Image Description

 Physical requirements

-Contact our client relations team to see if you qualify for government funded support.
+Contact our student support team to see if you qualify for government funded training.

-This course contains the core unit of competency SITHCCC034 Work effectively in a commercial kitchen requires you to demonstrate your skills and knowledge in the workplace for a minimum of twelve (12) service periods, that cover a combination of:
+This course contains the core unit of competency SITHCCC034 Work effectively in a commercial kitchen which requires you to demonstrate your skills and knowledge in the workplace for a minimum of twelve (12) service periods, that cover a combination of:

 • breakfast